Acupuncture

 Acupuncture adjunct therapies:

-Cupping reduces inflammation and speeds healing.
-It does this by circulating blood, re-oxygenating tissues, removing toxins and promoting cell repair.
-Cupping can also be used to treat coughs and congestion in the chest.
+Cupping reduces inflammation and speeds healing by circulating blood, re-oxygenating tissues, removing toxins, and promoting cell repair.
+It can also be used to treat coughs and congestion in the chest.
+The temporary marking that can occur is short-lived and is a good indication that change is occurring.

-Infra-red heat penetrates deep into the skin and muscles (3-5cm) which increases blood flow to the surrounding area.
-This helps to repair damaged tissue, break down dead cells, relieve pain and increase healing.
+Infra-red heat penetrates deep into the skin and muscles (3–5cm), increasing blood flow to the surrounding area.
+This helps to repair damaged tissue, break down dead cells, relieve pain, and increase healing.

-A small current is passed between a pair of Acupuncture needles.
-This is particularly useful when working with pain conditions.
-Electro-Acupuncture is also used when constant, repetitive simulation of Acupuncture points is beneficial.
+A small current is passed between a pair of acupuncture needles.
+This is particularly useful when working with pain conditions, or when consistent, repetitive stimulation of acupuncture points is beneficial.

-Chinese Dietary Advice is based on using certain foods in Chinese medicine as they have particular energetic properties related to the 5 food flavours: Salty, Sour, Bitter, Sweet & Pungent.
+Chinese Dietary Advice is based on using certain foods for their energetic properties in Chinese medicine, related to the five food flavours: Salty, Sour, Bitter, Sweet and Pungent.
 Foods also have the ability to heat and cool the body.
-Use of certain foods within the diet, either having less or more of certain foods can help support treatment.
+Adjusting the use of certain foods within the diet can help to support treatment.

 What to Expect from Your Acupuncture Journey